ansys/pyhps/doc/source/api/index.rst

 =============

-This section describes PyHPS functions, classes, methods, and their parameters and return values so that you understand how to interact with them programmatically.
+This section describes PyHPS functions, classes, methods, and their parameters and return values so that you can understand how to interact with them programmatically.

 .. toctree::
   :maxdepth: 3